 New Student Assistantships

-New applicants to the Master’s programs in Computer Science should get an email from the Graduate Program Director when admission is first recommended.
-This email should have a link near the end to a form to apply for a TA award.
+New applicants to the Master’s programs in Computer Science should get an email from the Graduate Program Director.

-Have your application complete by the deadline date of: * February 15 for Fall admission * September 15 for Spring admission*
+Have your application complete by the deadline date of: February 15 for Fall admission and September 15 for Spring admission

 The aim is to announce the awards before March 1 for Fall semesters, and in October for Spring semesters.